leeclark78/VisualServerless/README.md

 ### Graph

-The Graph component uses react-flow-renderer to display a visual representation of serverless resources and their connections.
+The Graph component uses react-flow-renderer to display an interactive visualization of serverless resources and their connections.
+Users can:

+- Add new nodes by clicking the 'Add Node' button
+- Remove nodes by selecting them and pressing the 'Delete' key
+- Create connections by dragging from one node's handle to another